Urnark/LuaWrapper/README.md

 x, y = foo(0)
 print("x: " .. x .. ", y: " .. y)
 ```
-Now the out put in the console is:
+Now the output in the console is:
 ```
 x: 0, y: 30
 ```